garystafford/creative-analysis-claude-bedrock/README.md

 * image/webp
 * image/gif
 * text/plain - text content is added into prompt as raw text
-* text/csv - text content is added into prompt as raw text
+* text/csv - text content is added into prompt as raw text (a little hacky right now...)
-* application/pdf - text content is added into prompt as raw text
+* application/pdf - text content is added into prompt as raw text (a little hacky right now...)

 ## Samples Advertisements